Schools Behind Our River

 Schools Behind Our River was launched in 2020 to support teachers and students with hands-on conservation and restoration projects that connect youth with their local ecosystems and environmental heritage.

-In 2023, funding support from One Foundation, Masterton Trust House Foundation, The Gift Trust, Simplicity, Nikau Foundation, Lion Foundation, and several other private donors helped the Ruamahanga Restoration Trust achieve the following deliverables:
+In 2024, funding support helped the Ruamahanga Restoration Trust achieve the following deliverables:

-• sponsored two House of Science Water Analysis Kits for use by local primary schools
+• sponsored one House of Science Water Analysis Kit

 • supplied 27 schools with predator traps and tracking equipment

-• funded 9 Overnight Experience school trips to Pukaha Wildlife Centre
+• funded 7 Overnight Experience school trips to the Pukaha Wildlife Centre

-• sponsored Ruud Kleinpaste to visit and talk to schools across one week
+• sponsored Ruud Kleinpaste to visit 5 schools

 School pupils planting a native tree